PostgreSQL Scales Further Than Most Think — Here is How to Push It

 Switching to NoSQL for performance.
 I've seen teams move from PostgreSQL to MongoDB because "it's faster," then spend months rebuilding the query capabilities they lost.
 PostgreSQL with proper indexing is fast enough for most workloads.

-The practical scaling ladder
+The scaling ladder

-Here's roughly the order I'd recommend:
+Here is roughly the order I'd recommend:

 - Enable